CNElab-Plus/2023_Summer_Workshop/README.md

 We're excited to welcome you to our lab!
 To help you get started, we have arranged a training session which will be held from **August 28, 2023, to September 1, 2023**.

-+ During this training, you will be required to completeat least three of the following four assignments:
++ Before this training, you will be required to completeat least three of the following four assignments:

   1. **Foundational** matlab and EEGlab coding
-  2. **Foundational** python machine learning implement
+  2. **Foundational** Machine Learning Implement by Python
   3. **Advance** EEGlab data processing
   4. **Advance** Deep learning with PyTorch